 Beginner Yogis may want to come into Ardha Ustrasana – Half Camel Pose as pictured below.
 Reach only one hand back, and reach the other hand straight up.
 I like to touch my first finger to my thumb in a Mudra.
 If you are having problems reaching your heel, you can also come up onto your toes to decrease the distance you must reach!

 Finally, to come out of this pose, inhale and put your hands back on your lower back, come back up onto your knees, and then sit back on your heels.
 Remember to always follow this pose with Sasangasana (Rabbit Pose) or Balasana (Child’s Pose)

 PS If you are comfortable with variations of these poses, please tag us with your pictures on Instagram!

 Follow DailyYogi on Pinterest!

 Please comment to share your experience!
-Have you tried both versions of Standing Backbend before?
+Have you tried both versions of Camel Pose before?
+Do you prefer a different Mudra with this pose?
 Always remember, be kind!